egwyatt/week5_Bootstrap/README.md

-This a website dedicated to Jimi Hendrix.
+This a project dedicated to Jimi Hendrix.